COVID 19 Close Contact Instructions

 Health Insurance

 Due to the high cost of health care, it is strongly recommended that all students be covered by some form of health insurance.
-This may be as a dependent on a family plan or by purchasing health insurance coverage independent of the University.
-Here is a link for Virginia residents without health insurance to check for eligibility for health insurance plans https://coverva.org/en
+This may be as a dependent on a family plan (up to age 26) or by purchasing a student health insurance plan.
+Other state Medicaid plans, Tricare Prime and Kaiser-Permanente plans may not have coverage in this area, except for the emergency room.
+Here is a link for Virginia residents without health insurance to check for eligibility for state sponsored health insurance plans Cover Virginia.